-Classical warfare is symmetrical because it must be regulated.
-Hence, to carry on with Münkler, "the remainder of wars that can neither be normed nor regulated" are characterised by asymmetry, dissimilarities between the actors.
-Münkler further differentiates (1) asymmetry from strength (Asymmetrie), when an actor uses overwhelming capabilities and (2) asymmetry from weakness (Asymmetrierung), by a weaker actor that negates those overpowering capabilities.[35]
-Yet, those definitions are too broad.
+asymmetry from strength (Asymmetrie), when an actor uses overwhelming capabilities and (2) asymmetry from weakness (Asymmetrierung), by a weaker actor that negates those overpowering capabilities.35 Yet, those definitions are too broad.
 In order to understand those dissimilarities, a typology of asymmetric strategies has to be defined.
-A number of propositions has been provided, but most of them are related to tactical level.[36]
-Thus, this essay presents yet another typology, assuming that the goal of the asymmetric strategies is to cope with the adversary's power.
+A number of propositions have been provided, but most of them are related to tactical level.36 Thus, this essay presents yet another typology, assuming that the goal of the asymmetric strategies is to cope with the adversary's power.
 To simplify, we assume that power is fungible and can be reduced to military power.
-Military power is to be understood as an actor's ability to control or influence other actors or the outcome of events using military means.[37]
-Asymmetric strategies seek therefore to control, influence or shape actors' use of military means crafting, or exploiting, different forms of imbalance, in effect denying the adversary's forces "ability to fight and achieve success in operations",[38] so that they cannot produce strategic effects.[39]
+Military power is to be understood as an actor's ability to control or influence other actors or the outcome of events using military means.37 Asymmetric strategies seek therefore to control, influence or shape actors' use of military means crafting, or exploiting, different forms of imbalance, in effect denying the adversary's forces "ability to fight and achieve success in operations", 38 so that they cannot produce strategic effects.39

-The "ability to fight and achieve success in operations" is defined as fighting power, which British doctrine characterises with physical, conceptual and moral components.^[40]
+The "ability to fight and achieve success in operations" is defined as fighting power, which British doctrine characterises with physical, conceptual and moral components.40